-One of the benefits of hailing a taxi is that you can often jump in and go, without the wait time you’d typically have with an Uber (which can vary depending on traffic and whether or not they are finishing up a ride).
+One of the benefits of hailing a taxi is that you can often jump in and go, without the wait time you’d typically have with an Uber (which can vary depending on traffic and whether or not they are completing another ride).

 If you’re unsure about costs, it’s a good idea to do a quick price check on the Uber app before getting into a local taxi.
 This gives you a ballpark figure to work with and helps you avoid any unwelcome fare surprises when you finally reach your destination.

 If Uber is not an option where you are, you could also ask the hotel or host you’re staying with for an estimated taxi fare to your intended location.
 This extra step can save you from paying inflated rates and ensure you get a fair deal.